matrix8967/alex-morris-dev-mirror/Exp.md

 -   Forensic Imaging, Recovery, Handling, and Incident Response.
 -   Worked to clear Technical Debt, allowing for SOC2 certification.
--   Developed Purple Team Security Measures to move security measures earlier in the build process; baking security in instead of bolting on.
+-   Developed Purple Team Security proceedures to move security measures earlier in the build process; baking security in instead of bolting on.
 -   Logging, Monitoring, and Visibility.

 ---